All Episodes

 They're killing people.

-I was just with the president a few months ago signing this amazing 800 page opiate bill.
+I was just with the president a few months ago signing this amazing 800-page opiate bill.

-And I'll tell you what, we now all these empty treatment centers that are fate-based, Salvation Army and Teen Challenge, the best places to get help in the country, and there's a lot more too that I have vetted, but we need to stop the opiates from coming in and then help the people that are here.
+And I'll tell you what, all these empty treatment centers that are faith-based, Salvation Army, and Teen Challenge, the best places to get help in the country.

 But I bet you know many addicts from your time doing drugs for such a long period of time that died.

-It's gotten way worse.
+It's gotten way worse now.

 I hear it all the time.